 Apple and Google are like twins that are always trying to do the same things in different ways.
 Music streaming platforms are no exception.
-With the Siri-powered voice control and throughout integration with the other Apple media products, such as TV+, Apple Music was designed to become a main official music app for all the devices in the Apple technological ecosystem.
+With the Siri-powered voice control and throughout integration with the other Apple media products, such as TV+, Apple Music was designed to become the main official music app for all the devices in the Apple technological ecosystem.

-Praised by both iOS users and outsiders, it is well crafted, has a stunningly large music library, and some exclusives that make it worth paying a subscription.
+Praised by both iOS users and outsiders, it is well crafted, has a stunningly large music library, and has some exclusives that make it worth paying a subscription.
 Yes, Apple Music is only available as a paid tier so it is out of the potential free Spotify alternative apps list.
 However, the subscription price of $9.99 is comparable to Spotify, and using the service gives a sleek and comfy feeling, especially, to the iPhone and iPad owners.

 Hosting over 130 million tracks on its servers, SoundCloud is more like a community than a commercial platform.
 Here we discover new artists, provide them with immediate feedback, collaborate on remixes, and share the good stuff.
-Indeed, SoundCloud is a must-have for any new starter in music production, as anyone with the free account can publish their first songs or mixes here.
+Indeed, SoundCloud is a must-have for any new starter in music production, as anyone with a free account can publish their first songs or mixes here.

 However, using a SoundCloud free account can be quite disappointing for those seeking original versions of popular songs.
-They are only included in the paid subscription plan SoundCloud Go+ ($9.99), which also allows you to enjoy the music ad-free, offline, and in the high-resolution.
+They are only included in the paid subscription plan SoundCloud Go+ ($9.99), which also allows you to enjoy the music ad-free, offline, and in high-resolution.
 You may nevertheless find free SoundCloud a great source of joy and inspiration if you are into discovering new artists, and with a little work, you can block the ads played in between the tracks.

 Deezer has everything to compete with Spotify for the role of the main music streaming platform in the world.
-Partially because it provides service in 189 countries — far ahead its more famous rival.
+Partially because it provides service in 189 countries — far ahead of its more famous rival.
 A massive library of over 35 million tracks, intuitive interface, well-picked playlists, and radio broadcasts give another handful of points to Deezer.
 The free account gives you a little more flexibility than with the one on Spotify, with just the limited skips, poorer sound quality, and few ads.

-This all can be eliminated for $9.99 with the second-tier plan or for a $19.99 third-tier subscription that also unlocks the ability to listen to songs in CD-quality and save them for listening offline.
+This all can be eliminated for $9.99 with the second-tier plan or for a $19.99 third-tier subscription that also unlocks the ability to listen to songs in CD quality and save them for listening offline.

 5. LiveXLive (Slacker)